 Together with Technische Universität Darmstadt, Max Planck Institute for European Legal History, the Institute for Social Research Frankfurt, the Frobenius Institute and the Point Sud Center for Research and Local Knowledge, PRIF is a member of the Cluster of Excellence “The Formation of Normative Orders” of Goethe University Frankfurt.
 PRIF’s participation includes four “Principal Investigators”.

 Securing Good Scientific Practice

 Research at PRIF is conducted according the Rules of Good Scientific Practice issued by the Leibniz Association, the Deutsche Forschungsgemeinschaft (German Research Foundation) and the German Political Science Association (DVPW).
 Dr Peter Kreuzer acts as PRIF's ombudsperson.

 Gender Equality, Total E-Quality-Certificate, Dual Career Network

 One of the central issues of PRIF is to provide equal opportunities for women and men at every level of their scientific career as well as in the non-scientific field.
 Furthermore, to decrease under-representation of certain status groups and to improve conditions for work-life-balance.

 As a member of the Leibniz Association, PRIF follows the general recommendations concerning gender equality as well as the research-orientated gender equality standards by the German Research Foundation.

-In 2010, PRIF was awarded with the Total E-Quality Certificate successfully committing to equal opportunities.
+In 2010 and 2013, PRIF was awarded with the Total E-Quality Certificate successfully committing to equal opportunities.
 Since July 2011, PRIF has been a member of the "Dual Career Network Metropolitan Area Rhine-Main".
 Its central aim is the advancement and the support of dual career couples.

 Dr Stephan Nitz (Chair)